warmist/scripts/docs/uniform-unstick.rst

 -------

-This script adds a small link to the squad equipment page that will run ``uniform-unstick --all --drop --free`` when clicked.
-If any items are unassigned (they'll turn red on the equipment screen), hit the "Update Equipment" button to get everything resolved.
+This script adds a small link to the squad equipment page that will run ``uniform-unstick --all`` and show the report when clicked.
+After reviewing the report, you can right click to exit and do nothing or you can click the "Try to resolve conflicts" button, which runs the equivalent of ``uniform-unstick --all --drop --free``.
+If any items are unassigned (they'll turn red on the equipment screen), hit the "Update Equipment" button to reassign equipment.